everyday-analytics/ggbarlabs/README.md

   - [{ggbarlabs}](#ggbarlabs)
       - [Examples](#examples)
-  - [How got here … Composing functions to this end](#how-got-here--composing-functions-to-this-end)
+  - [How we got here … Composing functions to this end](#how-we-got-here--composing-functions-to-this-end)
       - [Step zero: Describing problem using status quo solutions (base ggplot)](#step-zero-describing-problem-using-status-quo-solutions-base-ggplot)
           - [bar charts are ubiquitous and can quickly communicate